ci4r/American-Sign-Language-Recognition-Using-RF-Sensing/README.md

 # American Sign Language Recognition Using RF Sensing
-Code used to generate results for `American Sign Language Recognition Using RF Sensing` paper
+Code used to generate the results for `American Sign Language Recognition Using RF Sensing` paper.

 ### Cite as